ben174/hipproblems/searchrunner/README.md

 - `GET /flights/search` - returns flight results from all providers as JSON

 The response should look identical to a scraper API response except that it will contain results from all providers while still sorted by agony.

+# Testing

+A basic test script has been included.
+To use it, make sure both the scraper API and your API are running then simply run `python -m searchrunner.scraperapi_test`.